 This version is loosely based on my envelopes and labels add-in, with which it shares some code for the population of tables in documents created from label templates.
 The add-in template should be extracted from the zip file to the Word startup folder.
 Details are provided in a readme file included in the zip.

 If you require a format not addressed by the included labels, it is a simple matter to create a template.
 From the envelope and labels tool in Word, select the required label option and create a new document from that dialog.
 This will produce an empty label document.
-Save this document as a DOTX format template with the name to include "name Labels.dotx" similar to the supplied templates.
+Save this document as a DOTX format template with the name similar to "Name Labels.dotx" (with the bold part mandatory) as with the supplied templates.

 The large button is used to create the labels, the smaller buttons provide ancillary functions.